history of the kitchen house

 The Emeril Lagasse Foundation Kitchen House & Culinary Garden opened in April 2017.
 In 2025, Edible Education Experience became The Kitchen House.

-The centrally located facility is a simple, yet beautiful, 3,500 sq. ft. kitchen house with four cooking stations that opens onto a veranda overlooking the garden that perfectly serves The Kitchen House’s mission is to teach our community to grow, cook and enjoy a more plant-forward diet for personal and environmental health.
+The centrally located facility is a simple, yet beautiful, 3,500 sq. ft. kitchen house with four cooking stations that opens onto a veranda overlooking the garden that perfectly serves The Kitchen House’s goal to teach our community to grow, cook and enjoy a more plant-forward diet for personal and environmental health.